vapoursynth/bestsource/README.md

 *cachesize*: Maximum internal cache size in MB.

 *hwdevice*: The interface to use for hardware decoding.
 Depends on OS and hardware.
-On windows `d3d11va` and `cuda` are probably the ones most likely to work.
+On windows `d3d11va` and `cuda` are probably the ones most likely to work. `vulkan` decoding for H264, HEVC and AV1 is available since FFmpeg 6.1.
 Defaults to CPU decoding.
 Will throw errors for formats where hardware decoding isn't possible.

 *showprogress*: Print indexing progress as VapourSynth information level log messages when *exact* frame/sample count is determined.

-bs.SetLogLevel(int level)
+`bs.SetLogLevel(int level)`

-bs.GetLogLevel()
+`bs.GetLogLevel()`

 Sets the log level of the FFmpeg library.
 By default quiet.
 See FFmpeg documentation for allowed constants.
 Both functions return the current/newly set level.
 Mostly useful for debugging purposes.